1. Initial Request: The browser and the search engine bot start a GET request for the HTML code of the website and its

 6. Post Load Events: After the JS site has been loaded, further content or functional elements can be changed or adapted by the user.

 Load events and user events can clearly influence your SEO.
-Here you learn why.
+This is why:

 The time frame of the DOMContentLoaded can be measured with the Google development tool: